Therapy for Adults Recovering from Childhood Emotional Abuse or Neglect (C-PTSD)

 Find out if therapy can help.
 Call for a free 30-minute consultation: (925)335-6441

 .
-I generally respond to inquiries within 2 business days.
-You can also check my current availability here.
+I generally respond to inquiries within 2 business days, except during vacation and unplugged times.

 How Therapy Works